AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-01-24-microexpress.md

     "completed": true  } ]
 ```

-Lets try our API with the actual TodoBackend client:<br>
+Let's try our API with the actual TodoBackend client:<br>
 [http://todobackend.com/client/index.html?http://localhost:1337/todomvc/](http://todobackend.com/client/index.html?http://localhost:1337/todomvc/)

 If we do this, the todo list in the client shows up empty! 🤔